 - To reheat: Simply thaw first overnight, then, reheat on the stove.
 This is the only time that you will add in the cream.

 - If you are cutting some calories, then, substitute the cream with low-fat yogurt or milk.
 It will still be creamy without much of the calories.

-- You can add in celery, carrots, or potato in it.
+- You can add celery, carrots, or potato to it.
 They add more variation and nutrition without altering the taste as much.

 - Carve out a bread bowl and pour in the soup for a nice presentation.